kray147/lan-chat-cool-gui/Readme.md

+# This App is solely based on hjyssg lan-chat but I tried to make the UI a bit better.
+It was a way for me to train in html and python Flask.

 # Chat Application

 This is a simple chat application built with Flask and Socket.IO, allowing users to communicate in real-time via a web interface.